ErpNetDocs/tech/advanced/string-interpolation/examples/entity.md

 #### Breakdown
 1. `'Hi, '`
 2. `{Public_Users(a08baf52-de7a-4a39-a567-c6d7e2ab1dc8).Name}`
-    * Acquires an object of type 'User' from the `Public_Users` entity with the provided Id.
+    * Acquires an object of type 'User' from the `Public_Users` entity with the provided 'Id'.
     * Follows the reference path:
         * `.Name`
     * Evaluates to 'John Doe'